RHODE ISLAND and CONNECTICUT

 Flower power!

-A brief stop at the New Haven campus of Yale University, on our way down to NYC.
+A brief stop at the New Haven campus of Yale University, on our way to NYC.

 Back to the Bruce & Kolleen's Vacation Pictures homepage...